L-Storm/dissertation-project/_posts/2024-08-12-RL-Pendulum-Control.md

   <source src="{{ '/assets/videos/episode_010.mp4' | relative_url }}" type="video/mp4">
   Your browser does not support the video tag.
 </video>
 In this first video, the agent acts initially randomly as determined by the randomly initialized weights in the policy.
+The video is shorter than the others, as an early termination condition is produced (theta 1 rotates too far).

 <video width="420" height="315" controls>
   <source src="{{ '/assets/videos/episode_044-swing.mp4' | relative_url }}" type="video/mp4">
   Your browser does not support the video tag.
 </video>
 After 44 attempts at learning control, the agent learned how to swing.

 <video width="420" height="315" controls>
   <source src="{{ '/assets/videos/episode_071-windmill.mp4' | relative_url }}" type="video/mp4">